tsemana/analytics.js-integrations/Contributing.md

 var MyIntegration = integration('My Integration');
 ```

-Once you have the prototype created, you just need to add any of the methods you can to add support for to the `prototype`.
+Once you have the prototype created, you just need to add any of the methods in our [Tracking API](https://segment.com/docs/api/tracking/) to the `prototype`.
 For example, an integration that implements `initialize` and `identify` might look like this:

 ```js
 var MyIntegration = integration('My Integration')